 The policy lesson for China is simple.
-A thorough analytical and factual understanding of the consequences of a move towards financial integration and the workings of unfettered financial markets is crucial to make financial liberalization and subsequent financial integration successful.
-Financial knowledge should be as widely dispersed as possible: among domestic policy-makers, regulators, official and private forecasters, economists, financial sector participants and, most importantly, among the public at large.
+A thorough analytical and factual understanding of the consequences of a move towards financial integration, and of the workings of unfettered financial markets, is crucial to making financial liberalization and subsequent financial integration successful.
+Financial knowledge should be as widely disseminated as possible: among domestic policy-makers, regulators, official and private forecasters, economists, financial sector participants and, most importantly, among the public at large.
 When China deregulates its financial markets in the future, new financial risks are likely to build up through the emergence of new instruments and techniques that did not exist in the Nordics in the 1980s.
-Of course, these cannot be predicted today, but financial literacy, including proper learning from other countries, helps in the design of a balanced response to financial integration.
-The history of financial crisis suggests that particular attention should be paid to the growth of credit aggregates as credit is the main driver of boom-bust cycles.
+Of course, these cannot be predicted today, but financial literacy, including proper learning from other countries, can help in the design of a balanced response to financial integration.
+The history of financial crisis suggests that particular attention should be paid to the growth of credit aggregates, as credit is the main driver of boom-bust cycles.
+Moreover, relatively stable interest rate margins, as in the case of the Nordics, may have masked the growing risks that banks were actually taking in the competition for market shares, when they ventured into new markets and product segments where they had scant experience of risk management.